Skip to main content

 General Provisions

-This provision of the Dean of the Faculty of Science (hereinafter referred to as FSc) is issued in response to the upcoming amendment to Act No. 111/1998 Coll. on Higher Education, and its purpose is to prepare the environment of the FSc for the future legal obligation of providing guaranteed doctoral study income.
+This Dean's Provision of the Faculty of Science, University of South Bohemia (USB), is issued in response to the amendment of Act No. 111/1998 Coll. on Higher Education Institutions and the predicted minimum wage level for 2026.
+The aim is to prepare the Faculty of Science for the forthcoming legal obligation to provide a guaranteed Doctoral Study Income.

 Article II

-1) at least a 50% employment contract with a minimum gross salary base of CZK 34,000, provided from any grant title (especially GAČR) for the duration of the project or usually for at least two consecutive years
+1) At least a 50% employment contract with a minimum gross salary of 40,000 CZK from any grant source (particularly GAČR) for the project duration, or generally for a minimum of two consecutive years.

 Article III